-Virtual Office Hours Every Wednesday 9-10am and 7-8pm Missouri time (trying to accommodate different work schedules, time zones, etc.), on Zoom: https://umsystem.zoom.us/j/97810841570?pwd=cUM1WFpFV1UxYjFoTkNQczhvSEJtQT09
+Virtual Office Hours Every Thursday 11:15am-12:15pm and 7-8pm Missouri time (trying to accommodate different work schedules, time zones, etc.), on Zoom: https://umsystem.zoom.us/j/94763290982?pwd=eWh1UG43S3ViaGYzcENQU0hJc1RoQT09

 Help Please post any questions to the appropriate Discussion on Canvas.
 I plan to respond within 48 hours.
 Section 5 has details.
+Please post a lot on the Discussions, so I have the opportunity to help you!